Mission and Goals

-Our board members have significant experience in real estate, banking, finance, administration and research.
-They are also stakeholders in the neighborhood from institutions such as California State University of Fresno and Wesley United Methodist Church and include residents and property owners in El Dorado Park.
+Since our inception our board members have contributed significant experience in areas such as real estate, banking, finance, administration and research.
+They are also stakeholders in the neighborhood from institutions such as California State University of Fresno and Wesley United Methodist Church and included residents and property owners in El Dorado Park.

 The El Dorado Park Community Development Corporation brings public and private resources together to provide programs, offer services and engages in activities that promote and support the community.

 Read the El Dorado Park Neighborhood Plan (2009)